Shadota/CacheGuard/README.md

 ### Summarization Settings

 - **Enable Summarization**: Toggle AI summarization on/off (recommended)
+- **Connection Profile**: Choose a different model for summarization (optional)
+  - Select "Same as Current" to use your main model
+  - Select a different profile to enable **background summarization** while roleplaying
+  - Allows using a faster/cheaper model for summaries while using a premium model for roleplay
+- **Maximum Words per Summary**: Word limit for each summary (default: 50)
 - **Summary Prompt**: Custom prompt for the AI summarizer (uses character's persona)
 - **Summary Position**: Where to inject summaries (After Main Prompt, After Character Definitions, etc.)
 - **Summary Depth**: How many messages to include per summary (default: 1)